restarian/brace_document/docs_raw/README.md

 **Bonuses:**
 * A beautiful showpiece of fully asynchronous non-blocking run-time program/script.
 * Incorporates many asynchronous functional programming techniques.
-* Idempotent API design runs safely from anywhere on the system in scripts or from the command line.
+* Idempotent API design runs safely from anywhere on the system.
+* Operates as a system program from the command line or an import library.
 * Uses AMD (asynchronous module definition) syntax.
 * Runs in Linux and/or Windows environments.
 * Well commented, professional code